How to Launch a Startup and Avoid Burnout

 It's not unusual for startups to have somewhat nebulous hierarchies.
 This is great for creativity but can be too chaotic for people.
 Ignoring this reality can build resentment, infighting, power struggles, inequitable workloads, and poor work relationships.
 This then creates a stressful workplace that doesn't benefit anyone.

-Build a company culture and value system from the start, and to the degree possible, have a decent chain of command in place that's understood across the board.
-When a new hire joins the team, help them learn their place in that chain so they know who to reach out to if they have questions or concerns.
+Build a company culture and value system from the start, and to the degree possible, have a decent chain of command understood across the board.
+When a new hire joins the team, help them learn their place in that chain so they know whom to contact if they have questions or concerns.

 3. Flexible hours and telecommuting can help keep key employees